jsoendermann/MongoStyleGuide/README.md

     | true              | 'FEMALE'           |

 <a name='booleans--prefix'></a>
-- [3.2](#booleans--prefix) **Prefix**: Model things as booleans that are prefixed with verbs such as 'is...' or 'has...' (e.g. 'isDoctor', 'didAnswerPhoneCall' or 'hasDiabetes')
+- [3.2](#booleans--prefix) **Prefix**: Prefix your boolean field names with verbs such as 'is...' or 'has...' (e.g. 'isDoctor', 'didAnswerPhoneCall' or 'hasDiabetes').

 <a name='booleans--orthogonal'></a>
-- [3.3](#booleans--orthogonal) **Orthogonality**: If you have several mutually exclusive boolean fields in your collection, merge them into an enum
+- [3.3](#booleans--orthogonal) **Orthogonality**: If you have several mutually exclusive boolean fields in your collection, merge them into an enum.

     > Why?
-So that it's impossible to save invalid data in your db like a car that's green and red simultaneously.
+So that it's impossible to save invalid data in your db, like a car that's green and red simultaneously.

     :x: